Pets and CBD: What You Should Know

 Nope.
 CBD doesn’t get humans or pets high because it comes from hemp, which legally must have THC (the compound in marijuana that gets you high) levels below 0.3%.
 However, if you still have concerns about how your pet might react to these trace amounts, we offer a THC-free tincture as part of our pet product line.

-Can my pet overdose on CBD?
+Can my pet have too much CBD?

 The legalization of hemp is recent, so there is insufficient research to determine toxic levels for CBD.
-That said, there hasn’t been a single recorded case of a CBD overdose in animals or humans to date.
+That said, there hasn’t been a single recorded case of a fatal serving size of CBD in animals or humans to date.
 Anecdotally, people most commonly report sleepiness and dry mouth when they (or their pets) have taken a large serving, and this can be avoided by starting with small amounts and gradually increasing the serving size.
 Always check with your veterinarian first if your pet is on any other medications, or if you’re worried about serving size.
 CBD products have specific serving sizes, usually based on pet weight.

 CBD + functional ingredients work better together